Asian Canadians: 20th century

 Heightened anti-Asian sentiment resulted in the infamous anti-Asian pogrom in Vancouver in 1907.
 Spurred by similar riots in Bellingham targeting Punjabi Sikh South Asian settlers, The Asiatic Exclusion League organized attacks against homes and businesses owned by East Asian immigrants under the slogan "White Canada Forever!"; though no one was killed, much property damage was done and numerous East Asian Canadians were beaten up.

 In 1908, the British Columbia government passed a law preventing South Asian Canadians from voting.
 Because eligibility for federal elections originated from provincial voting lists, Indians were also unable to vote in federal elections.
 Later, the Canadian government enacted a $200 head tax and passed the continuous journey regulation which indirectly halted Indian immigration to Canada, thus restricting all immigration from South Asia.

-A direct result of the continuous journey regulation was the Komagata Maru Incident in Vancouver.
+A direct result of the continuous journey regulation was the Komagata Maru incident in Vancouver.
 In May 1914, hundreds of South Asians hailing from Punjab were denied entry into the country, eventually forced to depart for India.
 By 1916, despite a declining population due to immigration restrictions, many Indian settlers established the Paldi mill colony on Vancouver Island.

 During the pre-World War I period, Turks were to be found in mining and logging camps across Canada.
 However, due to bad relations between the Ottoman Empire and Allied Powers of WWI, further migration was made difficult for the Turks and the Canadian government discouraged "Asian" immigration.
 With the Canadian Immigration Act of 1910, Turkish immigration to Canada was banned.
-With the onset of the first world war, Turkish Canadians were placed in “enemy alien" internment camps.Five days after the first world war began, on November 10, 1914, 98 Turks were deported and settled in Kingston and then in Kapuskasing.
+With the onset of the first world war, Turkish Canadians were placed in "enemy alien" internment camps.
+Five days after the first world war began, on November 10, 1914, 98 Turks were deported and settled in Kingston and then in Kapuskasing.
 Their number increased over time.
-They weren’t the only “enemy aliens” subjected to internment.
+They were not the only "enemy aliens" subjected to internment.
 More than 8,500 people were placed in 24 camps during the war.
 Of them 205 were Turks.

 Before the Armenian genocide of 1915 some 1,800 Armenians already lived in Canada.
 They were overwhelmingly from the Armenian provinces of the Ottoman Empire and usually lived in industrial urban areas.
 The influx of Armenians to Canada was limited in the post-World War I era because Armenians were classified as Asians.
 Nevertheless, some 1,500 genocide survivors—mostly women and children—came to Canada as refugees.
 In 1923–24 some 100 Armenians orphans aged 8–12, later known as The Georgetown Boys, were brought to Canada from Corfu, Greece by the Armenian Canadian Relief Fund to Georgetown, Ontario.
 Dubbed "The Noble Experiment", it was Canada's first humanitarian act on an international scale.
 The Georgetown Farmhouse (now the Cedarvale Community Centre) was designated historic and protected municipal site in 2010.
 Overall, between 1900 and 1930 some 3,100 Armenians entered Canada, with 75% settling in Ontario and 20% in Quebec.
 Some later moved to the United States; 1,577 Armenians entered the U.S. from Canada between 1899 and 1917.